aidansedgewick/QSOs/README.md

 envolope.py: from RJC, estimates continuum - adapted into "get_continuum" in QSOtools, acts on spec-4784-55677-0264.fits.

+ExampleSpec.ipynb: Jupyter Notebook showing the steps to generate a spectrum, and match the features.

 QSOtools.py: contains all useful functions.

 QSO.py: uses these to generate fake spectra, and look at threshold.
 Needs a better name!

 voigt_profile.py: also in QSOtools.py.
 Could remove?

 ## Use: